cmap/psp/README.md

   8. This repository is dependent on another repository ([l1ktools](https://github.com/cmap/l1ktools "l1ktools")) for the code that parses and writes gct and gctx files.
 So you must also clone l1ktools onto your computer (like step 1).
 For example, I cloned l1ktools into `/Users/lev/code/l1ktools`.

   9. We will now a run a script to make our environment aware of files that we need.
-(You may need to checkout a different branch first: try `git checkout add_GCToo`.)
-Navigate to the `io` folder and run another setup script by typing the following:
+(You may need to checkout a different branch first; try `git checkout develop`.)
+Move to the `python` directory and run another setup script by typing the following:

       ```
-      cd python/cmap/io
+      cd /Users/lev/code/l1ktools/python/
-      python setup_GCToo.py develop
+      python setup.py develop
       ```

   10. That's it!
-To make sure that everything has been set up correctly, navigate back to top directory of PSP and try executing one of the Python test scripts:
+To make sure that everything has been set up correctly, navigate to the `broadinstitute_psp` directory of PSP and try executing one of the Python test scripts:

       ```
-      cd /Users/lev/code/proteomics-signature-pipeline
+      cd /Users/lev/code/proteomics-signature-pipeline/broadinstitute_psp/
       python dry/test_dry.py
       ```

-      Note that PSP can be run from anywhere.
-So you could run Python scripts by supplying their full paths.
+      Test files should be executed from the `broadinstitute_psp` directory, but other scripts can be run from anywhere.
+For example, you could run dry from anywhere by supplying the full path to the script.
 For example:

       ```
-      python /Users/lev/code/proteomics-signature-pipeline/dry/test_dry.py
+      python /Users/lev/code/proteomics-signature-pipeline/broadinstitute_psp/dry/dry.py --help
       ```

       However, before doing this, make sure to check out the section below about the configuration file.